derekshirk/personal-site-2020/posts/avif-images.md

 ## Browser Support

-AVIF currently works in Chrome 85 (which includes the Brave browser), and it sounds like Android support is coming soon.
-Firefox 80 can display AVIF images with an enabled flag, but they are working on a full implementation.
-I expect Firefox support to be released soon, as they have a proven track record of moving fast on these types of enhancements.
+AVIF currently works in Chrome 85 (which includes the Brave browser).
+It sounds like Android support is coming soon.
+Firefox 80 can display AVIF images with an enabled flag.
+I expect full Firefox support to be released soon, as they have a proven track record of moving fast on these types of enhancements.
 I'm unsure of what to expect from Safari, but apparently, they are involved with the [team](https://aomedia.org/) that helped create AV1 — so that's promising.

-If you are interested in enabling AVIF support in Firefox 80, you can type `about:config` in the URL bar, search for `image.avif.enabled`, and set the parameter's value to `true`.
+Are you interested in enabling AVIF support in Firefox 80 now?
+Enter `about:config` in the URL bar, search for `image.avif.enabled`, and set the parameter's value to `true`.

 <picture>
   <source srcset="/static/img/posts/firefox-about-config.avif" type="image/avif">